tachyons/gitlab-pages/.gitlab/merge_request_templates/Security Release.md

 ## Reviewer checklist

-- [ ] Correct milestone is applied and the title is matching across all backports
+- [ ] Correct milestone is applied and the title is matching across all backports.
-- [ ] Merge this merge request
-- [ ] Create corresponding tag and push it to https://gitlab.com/gitlab-org/security/gitlab-pages
+- [ ] Approve the MR. Do not merge it, release managers will assist with merging at the time of release.

 [CHANGELOG entry]: https://docs.gitlab.com/ee/development/changelog.html#overview